kolapoladipo/Module-3-Assignment/README.md

 # Module-3-Assignment
-Coursera Moduke 3 Coding Assignment
+Coursera Module 3 Coding Assignment
 Coursera course: HTML, CSS, and Javascript for Web Developers

 Here is what you will need to complete the assignment: